 - The Legend tab is available when a Color by variable is applied to the x-axis on the chart.
 The pop out legend button displays the legend as a separate card on your page.
 The legend can be used to make selections on the chart.
 To change the color associated with a value, click the symbol and choose a color from the palette or enter a hex value.

-- The Style tab changes the symbol color (single symbol only) and the outline color on the chart.
+- The Appearance tab changes the symbol color (single symbol only) and the outline color on the chart.

-Use the Flip Fields button to switch the variables on the x- and y-axes.
+Use the Switch axes button to switch the variables on the x- and y-axes.

 Use the Visualization type button to switch directly between a scatter plot matrix and a summary table.